idfy-io/docs/authenticate/README.md

 **Cons**

-* Does not support iframes
+* Currently no iframe support
 * Higher entrace level, the developer has to read up on the spec and various flows

 ## [Idfy REST API](/authenticate/classic-rest-flow.md)